sidecus/hungryfool/content/posts/docker-cache-mount---uv-as-an-example.md

 - do not persist into running containers
 - behave the same for application containers and dev containers

+How do we benefit from uv cache in dev containers then?

-You *can* make cache mounts work when **building** a dev container, but that requires referencing a `Dockerfile` in `devcontainer.json`, which adds complexity.
+You *can* make cache mounts work when **building** the dev container, but it requires referencing a [custom `Dockerfile`](https://code.visualstudio.com/docs/devcontainers/create-dev-container#_dockerfile) in `devcontainer.json`, which adds devops complexity.
-Compared to this, personally I prefer letting **all dev containers share `uv` cache from the host** using a volume mount at runtime instead.
+Personally I prefer a simpler solution to let **all dev containers share one `uv` cache volume** using an explicit volume mount at runtime instead.

 ```json
 // devcontainer.json